-- 1) Daily preparation must be thorough.
+1) Daily preparation must be thorough.
 You must come to class PREPARED AND WILLING TO SHOW IT through ACTIVE participation.
 Preparing for class means spending an appropriate amount of time doing the readings, thinking about the ideas in them, memorizing vocabulary, writing out any written assignments and preparing interesting comments for class.
 After this preparation, you will be ready to actively apply your knowledge to assignments.
-THE MORE TIME YOU PUT IN OUTSIDE OF CLASS THE MORE PROFICIENT YOU WILL BECOME IN SPANISH. - 2) Homework is vital to your success in this and all college level classes.
+THE MORE TIME YOU PUT IN OUTSIDE OF CLASS THE MORE PROFICIENT YOU WILL BECOME IN SPANISH.

+2) Homework is vital to your success in this and all college level classes.
 Remember that in college more of your learning takes place outside of class, rather than in class!
 The professor will not always collect homework but you should prepare it each day as if it were going to be turned in.
-Please note that you will also be asked to complete certain other assignments on your own that are fair game for tests. - 3) Be prepared for pop quizzes on the readings or grammar points. - 4) Have access to a good English/Spanish dictionary.
-Your instructor can make suggestions about different ones: Harper Collins, Oxford, Larousse, etc. As for online resources I recommend wordreference.com. - 5) Come to class on time, please. - 6) It is your responsibility to notify your instructor as soon as possible, preferably beforehand, if you have an excused absence.
+Please note that you will also be asked to complete certain other assignments on your own that are fair game for tests.

+3) Be prepared for pop quizzes on the readings or grammar points.

+4) Have access to a good English/Spanish dictionary.
+Your instructor can make suggestions about different ones: Harper Collins, Oxford, Larousse, wordreference.com.

+5) "Late is rude"

+-President George W. Bush

+"On time means 2 minutes early" -Coach Joe Paterno

+6) It is your responsibility to notify your instructor as soon as possible, preferably beforehand, if you have an excused absence.
 Work missed due to excused absences will be accepted within two days of the absence.
-Work missed due to unexcused absences cannot be made up. - 7) The Instructor reserves the right to change this document.
+Work missed due to unexcused absences cannot be made up.

+7) The Instructor reserves the right to change this document.